 Part of scaling up means hiring more people.
 The problem is finding the right talent.
 According to McKinsey, high performing employees are 400% more productive than the average employee.
 When the roles become more complex, the productivity jumps to 800%.
 Steve Jobs expressed a similar sentiment: "A small team of A+ players can run circles around a giant team of B and C players."
 That’s why it is essential to set high standards for your recruits.

 When scaling up, take the caliber of your employees into account.
 If unprepared for growth, companies tend to hire fast and compromise standards.
 If you hire the right people from the beginning, they will help carry the standards and culture forward.

 Is your company structured to grow?
 Not just in capacity, but in leadership.
-The one or two people who were responsible for all decisions can no longer keep up.
-They are becoming a bottleneck and impeding growth.
+At some point, the one or two people who were responsible for all decisions can no longer keep up.
+They become a bottleneck and impede growth.
 If the company has not been developing employees to take on leadership roles, how will those positions be filled?

 A comprehensive training program is crucial if a company is to scale up its staffing needs successfully.
 Organizations with a robust onboarding process improve new hire retention by 82 percent and productivity by over 70 percent.
 If employees stay, the potential pool for managerial positions increases.
 Implementing a quality managerial training program ensures a qualified supply of leaders.
 A successful company not only has skilled leaders, but also employees who are a part of the corporate culture that needs to scale up as well.